 The winner receives a $5,000 cash prize; the Terra Foundation funds production of the book, which is published (in print and electronic form) in English by Yale University Press.
 In addition, Yale University Press invites the winner to present a lecture on the book, upon publication, at Yale University.

+Letters of inquiry for the next book prize are due August 1, 2018.
 These awards are administered by Yale University Press.
 For more information about deadlines, eligibility, and application procedures, please visit the Yale University Press website: